syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-AWS-Lambda.md

 Step 12: Edit Memory size and Timeout as maximum in Basic settings of the AWS Lambda function.
 ![AWS Lambda Function](AWS_Images/Lambda_Images/Basic-Settings-WordtoPDF.png)

-## Refer to the following steps to invoke the AWS Lambda function from console application:
+## Steps to post the request to AWS Lambda

 Step 1: Create a new console project.
 ![Create a console project](AWS_Images/Lambda_Images/Console-APP-WordtoPDF.png)